-- Detailed weekly agenda (assignments, projects, exams and other materials)
+- Detailed class schedule (assignments, projects, exams and other materials)

 - Textbook information

-- Other discipline-specific information and materials as requested by the COD faculty
+- Other discipline-specific information and materials if requested

-- By March 30: Dual Credit paperwork submitted by secondary school
+Dual Credit paperwork is submitted by high school

-To ensure the academic creditability of college-level courses offered by Illinois community colleges, the Illinois Community College Board (ICCB) has adopted administrative rules pertaining to dual credit (Administrative Rule: 1501.402 and 1501.507.b.11).
+To ensure the academic credibility of college-level courses offered by Illinois community colleges, the Illinois Community College Board (ICCB) has adopted administrative rules pertaining to dual credit (Administrative Rule: 1501.402 and 1501.507.b.11).

 All state and federal laws, ICCB regulations, accreditation standards and COD policies and procedures, regulations and academic standards apply to students, faculty and staff associated with all courses.